ruohai0925/cfdllmbench/README.md

 ## 📄 License

-This benchmark is open-source and released under [your license].
+This benchmark is open-source and released under license: BSD-3-Clause.